nietoperz809/JForth/readme.md

 The result is sent back to the browser and appears in the black area.
 Also images wil be shown, for example:
 > HelloWorld qr .

-will result in an QR code shown in the black area.
+... will result in an QR code shown in the black area.

+DTMF and Morse tones can also be played in the browser